top of page

 Domain Name

-Your website domain name is the address of your website that an internet browser such as Chrome or Safari would navigate to so it can load your website.
-If your website was a physical shop on the high street think of it as the name above the door so people can see who you are.
+The domain name of your website is akin to the address your internet browser, such as Chrome or Safari, uses to load your site.
+If your website were a physical shop on the high street, the domain name would be the sign above the door, helping people identify who you are.

 Website hosting is just the same as paying rent to a landlord for your shop.